genielabs/homegenie.it/source/content/devs/programs/index.md

 - Javascript
 - Python

-Despite of the selected language, all programs can use the same set of [Helper Classes](api/ape/annotated.html) to access *HG* resources or external services in the same way.
+Despite the selected language, all programs can use the same set of [Helper Classes](../../../api/ape/annotated.html) to access *HG* resources or external services in the same way.

 <div class="media-container">